-Many people believe that animals can predict natural disasters or household pets can forewarn their owners of imminent seizures or illness, like the service beagle who can save his owner’s life, a diabetic, by smelling his dangerous blood sugar levels.
+Many people believe that animals can predict natural disasters, and we know service animals or household pets can forewarn their owners of imminent seizures or illness—like the service beagle who saved his owner’s life, a diabetic, by smelling his dangerous blood sugar levels.

 In 1989, there was a published case of a Doberman-border collie mix belonging to a British woman sniffing out a malignant mole on the woman’s thigh, once even trying to bite it off.

 Today, a woman in Westminster, Colorado, is thanking her dog for finding her breast cancer.
 The pooch, Tess, relentlessly sniffed around her chest and persisted, even while the woman tried to ignore it.
-Heidi Robertson said, "She would put her nose, push her nose into my right breast."
-Next week she goes in for surgery, the doctors having confirmed finding cancer there.
-The TV report and Photo are posted on cbs4denver.com.
+Heidi Robertson said, “She would put her nose, push her nose into my right breast.”
+Next week she goes in for surgery, the doctors having confirmed finding cancer there, according to CBS News.

 A 60 Minutes report in 2005 featured researchers in California and in Cambridge, England, who are studying this phenomenon.
 It told of dogs identifying the appearance of undetectable cancer bits.

-The dogs even stumped the researchers, flagging a urine sample scientists had thought to be cancer-free.
+The dogs even provided a correction for the researchers, flagging a urine sample scientists had thought to be cancer-free.
 When the sample was triple checked, they found it had been mis-diagnosed.